-The tailbone itself can be very tender to touch but the pain may be coming from surrounding structures such as the spine, muscles, ligaments, or soft tissue (Patel, Appannagari & Whang 2008).
+The tailbone itself can be very tender to touch but the pain may be coming from surrounding structures such as bottom of the spine, muscles, ligaments, or soft tissue (Patel, Appannagari & Whang 2008).
 If the pain is long-standing (> 3 months), there may be some central sensitisation (click here for an explanation) at play as well.

 WHY IS IT IMPORTANT TO UNDERGO A PELVIC FLOOR ASSESSMENT IF I HAVE TAILBONE PAIN?